thumbliner/thumbliner/small-talk.md

 Don’t you know what happened in `insert millennia` B.C.?
 I probably don’t.<br>

-You should.
+Don’t you even care?
+I do.<br>

+Then you should read more.
 It is the truth.
 I’ll add it to my reading list.
 Thanks.<br>

 ---